rifatuls/fpl_team_-_threat_analyzer/README.md

 ├── exclude_players_id.txt     # List of FPL IDs you want to avoid ├── requirements.txt           # Python dependencies
 ```
+## 🧼 Python Synopsis

+- Use `fpl_player_id_finder.py` to find IDs for new transfers or scouting, this will help you to develop the Team ID `txt` files
+- Run `fpl_threat.py` weekly to catch rising stars and avoid rank threats.
+- Use `fpl_team.py` to audit your squad and identify dead weight.
 ---

 ## 🔍 FPL Hypotheses & Metrics